jhoalejo07/File_based_ETL_Python/README.md

 Planned improvements:

-- Configuration-based transformation rules
+- Transformation rules passed by parameter in a configuration file.
-- Logging and validation controls
+- Extend Extract class to support API and database integrations (REST, SQL) for dynamic data ingestion
 - Workflow orchestration
 - Separate visualization module using Matplotlib